The Admission of Students

 Advanced Standing for Entering First-Year Students

 Advanced Placement.
 Bates participates in the Advanced Placement (AP) Program of the College Entrance Examination Board.
 Credit is awarded only upon receipt of official scores from The College Board.
 A student who achieves a score of four or five on an Advanced Placement examination given by the Educational Testing Service may be granted two course credits, or one course credit in the case of AP courses covering the equivalent of one semester of college work.
 A student achieving a score of three on an examination covering the equivalent of two semesters of college work may be granted one course credit.
 No credit is granted for a score of three on an examination covering the equivalent of one semester of college work.
-A maximum of eight Advanced Placement credits may be applied to the Bates academic record.
+A maximum of 4 non-Bates credits, including Advanced Placement credit, may be applied to the Bates academic record.

 International Baccalaureate.
 Credit is awarded only upon receipt of the official International Baccalaureate (IB) transcript with the examination scores.
 The IB subjects must be equivalent to subjects taught at Bates, with "English" accepted only if the focus was on literature rather than language instruction.
 For courses taken in the "Higher Level Subjects" category, one Bates course credit may be awarded for each IB course with an examination grade of five.
 Two Bates course credits may be awarded for each IB course with examination grades of six or seven.
 For courses taken in the "Standard Level Subjects" category, one course credit may be awarded for each course with an examination grade of six or seven.
-A maximum of eight International Baccalaureate credits may be applied to the Bates academic record.
+A maximum of 4 non-Bates credits, including International Baccalaureate credit, may be applied to the Bates academic record.

 Advanced Placement, International Baccalaureate, and A-Level Credit and General Education.
 AP, IB, or A-Level credit awarded as equivalent to a specific Bates course may be used to fulfill the same General Education requirements that the equivalent Bates course fulfills, exclusive of writing requirements.